Real-time data is addicting. Once you start building real-time data pipelines that power revenue-generating use cases, you’ll never go back.

 Pinot is an open-source, distributed, and columnar database written in Java and designed specifically for real-time analytics on big data.
 Originally developed by LinkedIn, Pinot supports streaming data sources such as Kafka and complex data types, though its support for JOINs is limited.

-Druid is another open source real-time data store that’s optimized for time series data and low-latency queries.
+Druid is another open source column-oriented data store that’s optimized for time series data and low-latency queries.
 It offers a flexible ingestion model and support for approximate queries.
 Adding some complexity, Druid’s native query language is based on JSON, but it provides a custom SQL dialect on top.

 Snowflake is a popular cloud data warehouse that is hosted on a cloud-agnostic managed public cloud.
 Snowflake is perfect for batch data processes and ETL workflows that support business intelligence, decision-making, reporting, and some data science functions, but it is not optimized for real-time analytics use cases.